Testing isn’t perfect, but it can dramatically reduce the potential for harm when using psychedelics.

 Anybody taking a psychoactive chemical should absolutely be testing a sample before they begin.
-This is one of the core components of responsible drug use.
+This is one of the core components of responsible psychedelic use.

 This article will highlight the process for testing the following substances:

 - Ketamine Testing

 Key Takeaways: Drug Reagent Testing

 - You only need a tiny sample of the substance you’re testing